dodokpeter/BoringStuff/README.md

 Python should be installed and configured.

 ### Running Scripts from Command Line.

+Also you need to add system or user variable **BORING_STUFF_PATH** and point it to the directory, where you cloned the repository.

 Directory ./script should be added on the system Path.
 Now I support only Windows like bat files.
 If you want to check if everything works fine, just type in command line.
 Run command